The Benefits of a Central AC Unit

 Condensate Drain Line

-If the drain line for your condensation is blocked by algae, mold or bugs, the accumulated water on the evaporator coil will not be able to flush away.
-This could result in flooding of your home, water damage, and the growth of mold and mildew.
-To prevent this from happening, the float switch located close to your indoor evaporator coil will shut off the system if it detects that the drain line is clogged.
+If the condensation drain line is clogged with algae, mold, snails, or bugs it won’t be able to flush out the water that’s collected by your evaporator unit during cooling.
+This could lead to flooding in your basement, water damage to your home, and mold and mildew growth.
+To avoid this the float switch near your indoor evaporator coil will shut off the system if it detects that the drain line has become blocked.